wangziqi2013/wangziqi2013.github.io/_posts/2018-03-21-Analyzing-OCC-Anomalies-and-Solutions.markdown

 reading transaction's read set, then non-serializable schedules can occur in the form of RAW and WAR dependency cycles, as shown below.

+**Racing Read and Write Phase Example:**
+{% highlight C %}
+   Txn 1         Txn 2
+   Begin
+  Load  A
+              Begin Commit
+                Store A
+                Store B
+                Finish
+  Load  B
+   ....
+{% endhighlight %}

+Note that in this article, we deliberately make a distinction between the two possibilities where the committing transaction enters write phase after the other transaction begins read phase and the opposite.
+This is because they require quite different solutions to deal with.
+In this section, only the former case is addressed.

+In the given example, transaction 2 begins its write back phase after transaction 1 begins read phase.

 ### Racing Writes

 ### Reading the Partial Commit